WilliamXu14/TA-KankerKulit/README.md

 To use the model, transfer learning was used.
 I used pretrained model that is provided by Keras to classify ImageNet dataset.
 ResNet and DenseNet was chosen to classify the data.
 After training, I got DenseNet with 169 channel as the best model to classify the data with 79,82% accuracy, 79% Cancer Recall, and 80% Non-Cancer Recall.

-Note: In the code, the training and validating data is split randomly.
+Note: In the code, the training and validating data are split randomly.
 To split it evenly across all class, test_train_split could be used.